LucasDelfino92/morrowindsharp/setup.md

 - Expand **Assets** under "v0.40-pre-release-2 (with trial Windows .exe)" and download **tes3cmd.exe**.
 - Place tes3cmd.exe in **C:\Games\Morrowind\Data Files**.

-> Unlike the other tools, tes3cmd doesn't need to be registered in Mod Organizer 2 as it is directly run from Wrye Mash, which we have already registered.
+> ℹ️ Unlike the other tools, tes3cmd doesn't need to be registered in Mod Organizer 2 as it is directly run from Wrye Mash, which we have already registered.

 ### Registering Wrye Mash in Mod Organizer 2